tak-9/MERNPassportExample/README.md

 mysql> CREATE DATABASE mern_passport;
 ```

-`.env_sample` is template for .env file.
-Copy this file and modify this file according to your MySQL environment.
-(Username, Password and Hostname)
+#### Setting Environment for MySQL Database

+`.env` file is for setting environment variables. `.env_sample` is template for `.env` file.
+This `.env' file is not uploaded to GitHub as it is listed in `.gitignore` file.
+Copy template file `.env_sample` to `.env` file.

 ```
 $ cp .env_sample .env
 ```

-Modify this file
+Modify this file according to your MySQL environment.
+(Username, Password and Hostname)

 ```
 NODE_ENV=development
 DB_USERNAME=root